Skyhawk Football | Jeff Byrd - Defensive Coordinator

 Byrd also presided over All-OVC second teamers Roberts and Thad Williams in his debut season at UT Martin.

-Byrd coached linebackers and served as the defensive coordinator since spring practice of 2009 at Arkansas Tech.
-In his two seasons at Tech, Byrd's defenses have been ranked in the Top 25 nationally against the run each year as the 2010 team finished ninth in D-II against the run.
+Before UT Martin, Byrd coached linebackers and served as the defensive coordinator since from 2009-11 at Arkansas Tech.
+In his two seasons at Tech, Byrd's defenses ranked in the Top 25 nationally against the run each year as the 2010 team finished ninth in D-II against the run.
 They allowed just 86.4 yards per game and in 2009, Tech finished 21st nationally in rushing defense as they allowed 102.8 yards rushing per contest.

-In addition, Byrd has coached seven all-conference, one all-regional performer and one NFL free agent signee.
+In addition, Byrd coached seven all-conference, one all-regional performer and one NFL free agent signee at Arkansas Tech.

 As a high school student-athlete at Southaven (Miss.)
 High School, Byrd was a three-year letterwinner in both baseball and football.
 After high school, Byrd lettered for three seasons as a center at Southern Miss and was a member of the Golden Eagles’ 1988 Independence Bowl championship team.